tannergz123/CSCE_420_AI/README.md

+# %Replace this with your first and last name%

 # Course Setup

 - You will need a github account, and a basic understanding of git
 - You will need python3 or C++
 - You will also need the following python packages:
-- Make sure your python has tkinter, future, heapq
+- Make sure your python has future, heapq
-  - If your python does not have tkinter, here is how to install it:
-    - On Linux run: sudo apt install python3-tk
-    - On MacOS, get homebrew then run: brew install python-tk
-    - On Windows, make sure the "tcl/tk and IDLE" checkbox is checked when installing python from the python website.
-Reinstalling python and checking the box is probably the easiest way to enable it.

 Once you have a github account
 1. Go to https://github.com/EndlessDebugger/420_template
-2. Click "Use Template -> Create a new repository" (use whatever name you like)
+2. Click "Use Template -> Create a new repository" (use the name: CSCE420-`Your netid here`)
 3. Make sure to make the repository private
 4. Go to settings, Collaborators, Add people, and add `ioerger`, and `EndlessDebugger`